ncsu-landscape-dynamics/r.pops.spread/README.md

 ## Obtaining the latest code

-The PoPSS library is in a submodule, so use `--recursive` when cloning, for example:
+The PoPS library is in a submodule, so use `--recursive` when cloning, for example:

 ```